sarahforzley/universal-docs/getting-started/docker.md

 ### Using the pre-built Container

-In order to run PowerShell Universal, you can use the provided container image.
+In order to run PowerShell Universal, use the provided container image.
 The docker image is available on [Docker Hub](https://hub.docker.com/r/ironmansoftware/universal).

 The prebuilt version supports both free & paid features of PowerShell Universal.

-You can start the container by pulling the image and then running a container with the default port bound.
+Start the container by pulling the image and then running a container with the default port bound.

 #### Running a basic image